Vyšší Brod: History

 In 1870, Vyšší Brod was promoted to a town by Emperor Franz Joseph I. After 1918, the coexistence of the German-speaking majority and the Czech minority stabilized.
-After the World War II, most of the ethnic German population was expelled and was resettled by mostly non-native population.
+After World War II, most of the ethnic German population was expelled and was resettled by mostly non-native population.
 The Iron Curtain was established and the monastery was forcibly abolished.

 After the opening of borders in 1989, the town's importance strongly grew due to the direct road to the border crossing at Studánky / Weigetschlag.
-In 1990 the monks returned to the monastery.
+In 1990, the monks returned to the monastery.

 Demographics

 Transport

 Vyšší Brod lies on the railway line of local importance from Rybník to Lipno nad Vltavou.

 The road border crossing Studánky / Weigetschlag is located at the Vyšší Brod Pass in the municipal territory.

 Sights

-The Cistercian Vyšší Brod Monastery with its Church of the Assumption of the Virgin Mary is the most important building and the main landmark of the town.
-The monastery complex also houses a postal museum.
+The Cistercian Vyšší Brod Monastery with the Church of the Assumption of the Virgin Mary is the most important building and the main landmark of the town.
+For its value, it is protected as national cultural monument.
+The monastery complex also houses a postal museum, a branch of the Prague Postal Museum.

+The Church of Saint Bartholomew is located on the town square.
+It was originally an early Gothic building, documented already in 1259, when the monastery was founded.
+The oldest preserved part of the church is the chancel, which dates from the second half of the 13th century.
+Modifications were made in the 16th and 17th centuries.
+In 1715, the church was extended.
+In the second half of the 19th century, the tower was restored to its Gothic appearance.

+The second landmark of the town square is the Old Town Hall.
+It was originally a house from 1524, which was rebuilt into the town hall after the 1569 fire.
+Its present neo-Gothic form is a result of the reconstruction from 1883.
+Until 1947, the building served as a town hall.
+Today it houses the tourist infocentre.

-Other sights include the parish Church of Saint Bartholomew on the town square and the Marian pilgrimage site in Loučovice with Chapel of Maria Rast.
-The way to the chapel is lined by Stations of the Cross.
+In Loučovice is a Marian pilgrimage site called Maria Rast.
+The pilgrimage tradition began there in 1844.
+The complex of the pseudo-Gothic buildings with the Chapel of Maria Rast was built in 1888–1890.
+The way to the chapel is lined by the Stations of the Cross dating from 1898.